Polyacrylamide gel electrophoresis: Chemicals for processing and visualization

 Ethidium bromide (EtBr) is a popular nucleic acid stain.
 EtBr allows one to easily visualize DNA or RNA on a gel as EtBr fluoresces an orange color under UV light.
-Ethidium bromide binds nucleic acid chains through the process of Intercalation.
-While Ethidium bromide is a popular stain it is important to exercise caution when using EtBr as it is a known carcinogen.
+Ethidium bromide binds nucleic acid chains through the process of intercalation.
+While ethidium bromide is a popular stain it is important to exercise caution when using EtBr as it is a known carcinogen.
 Because of this fact, many researchers opt to use stains such as SYBR Green and SYBR Safe which are safer alternatives to EtBr.
 EtBr is used by simply adding it to the gel mixture.
 Once the gel has run, the gel may be viewed through the use of a photo-documentation system.

 Silver staining is used when more sensitive method for detection is needed, as classical Coomassie Brilliant Blue staining can usually detect a 50 ng protein band, Silver staining increases the sensitivity typically 10-100 fold more.
 This is based on the chemistry of photographic development.
 The proteins are fixed to the gel with a dilute methanol solution, then incubated with an acidic silver nitrate solution.
 Silver ions are reduced to their metallic form by formaldehyde at alkaline pH.
 An acidic solution, such as acetic acid stops development.
 Silver staining was introduced by Kerenyi and Gallyas as a sensitive procedure to detect trace amounts of proteins in gels.
 The technique has been extended to the study of other biological macromolecules that have been separated in a variety of supports.
 Many variables can influence the colour intensity and every protein has its own staining characteristics; clean glassware, pure reagents and water of highest purity are the key points to successful staining.
 Silver staining was developed in the 14th century for colouring the surface of glass.
 It has been used extensively for this purpose since the 16th century.
 The colour produced by the early silver stains ranged between light yellow and an orange-red.
 Camillo Golgi perfected the silver staining for the study of the nervous system.
 Golgi's method stains a limited number of cells at random in their entirety.

 Autoradiography, also used for protein band detection post gel electrophoresis, uses radioactive isotopes to label proteins, which are then detected by using X-ray film.

-Western blotting is a process by which proteins separated in the acrylamide gel are electrophoretically transferred to a stable, manipulable membrane such as a nitrocellulose, nylon, or PVDF membrane.
+Western blotting is a process by which proteins separated in the acrylamide gel are electrophoretically transferred to a stable, manipulable membrane such as a nitrocellulose, nylon, or polyvinylidene difluoride (PVDF) membrane.
 It is then possible to apply immunochemical techniques to visualise the transferred proteins, as well as accurately identify relative increases or decreases of the protein of interest.